What is a Robotic Cystectomy?

 A cystectomy is the partial or total (radical) removal of the bladder.
 This can be done in multiple ways.
 Traditionally, a patient is given general anesthesia, an incision is made in the abdomen, large enough for a surgeon to put their hands in, and the surgeon removes the bladder manually.1 Newer methods include laparoscopic surgery, where a surgeon makes a series of small incisions around the patient’s abdomen and places small surgical instruments and cameras to help guide the bladder removal through these incisions.
 There are no surgeon’s hands inside the incisions in a laparoscopic surgery.1

-The newest form of surgery
+A new form of surgery

 The newest form of surgery is a robot-assisted laparoscopic cystectomy (or robotic cystectomy).
 Like the traditional, open cystectomy surgeries a patient is given general anesthesia, and like regular laparoscopic surgeries, a series of small incisions are made and cameras and small instruments are placed in these incisions.
 The difference is that the instruments are held by robotic arms that are guided by a surgeon.
 These robotic arms allow the surgeon to do delicate surgical tasks with extreme precision.1 This surgery is done completely by a surgeon, and not by the robot; the robot is just a tool in the surgery process.

-The benefits of robotic cystectomy
+Benefits of a robotic cystectomy

 Robotic cystectomies are less invasive, and as a result have less scarring than traditional, open cystectomies.
 Patients who have robotic cystectomies tend to experience less post-operative pain and require less narcotic pain medications.2 These patients also have less blood loss, shorter hospital stays, and shorter time until their first post-operative bowel movement (which is a sign of healing post-surgery).2 After surgery, these patients tend to have shorter follow-up times.3